Huskehhh/drovah/README.md

 The webhook by default is available at http://localhost:8000/webhook

-This webhook supports GitHub, and can be set up using the ``application/json`` payload.
+This webhook is targetted at GitHub, and can be set up using the ``application/json`` payload.

+It will also require a secret which can be set locally through the ``GITHUB_SECRET`` environment variable

 If you want to build from some other source, here's an example payload
 ```json